Obote/portfolio-obote/README.md

 ## My portfolio

-This project is a mobile version of my portfolio. it willbe contious project that will show what am capable of doing a developer.
+This project is a mobile version of my portfolio.
+It will be continous project that will show what I am capable of doing a developer.

 ![screenshot](./app_screenshot.png)